 Are phones of state leaders being tapped in Rajasthan: BJP demands CBI probe

-New Delhi, July 18: The Bharatiya Janata Party on Saturday demanded to know f the phones of state leaders in Rajasthan are being tapped.
+New Delhi, July 18: The Bharatiya Janata Party (BJP) on Saturday demanded to know f the phones of state leaders in Rajasthan are being tapped.
 The allegation by the BJP comes amidst the alleged conspiracy to topple the Ashok Gehlot government.

-The BJP also demanded an inquiry by the Central Bureau of Investigation into the allegations made by the Congress in Rajasthan that it has audio tapes to prove that the BJP was in collusion with rebel Congress leaders to bring down the Gehlot government.
+The BJP also demanded an inquiry by the Central Bureau of Investigation (CBI) into the allegations made by the Congress in Rajasthan that it has audio tapes to prove that the BJP was in collusion with rebel Congress leaders to bring down the Gehlot government.

 Rajasthan crisis: This is not my voice, ready to face probe: Gajendra Singh Shekhawat on audio tape